Amantini1997/FromUbuntu/HRM/Lecture.md

 ### The development of contemporary HRM also benefits from:
  - the decline of union memberships and union influence (probably it means the HR theory is **widespread across the world** and everyone can bring new features and techniques in);
- - the Japanese model (Toyota and Honda mainly) highlighted the importance of managing people by focus a lot on importance of **social aspects** in organizations and things like **teamwork**
+ - the Japanese model (Toyota and Honda mainly) highlighted the importance of managing people by focusing a lot on the importance of **social aspects** in organizations and things like **teamwork**

 ---